Waiting (novel): Plot summary

 Army doctor Lin Kong marries Shuyu, a village woman, as decided upon by his parents.
 While Lin spends most of his time away from home working as a doctor in Muji City, Shuyu raises their daughter, Hua, and cares for Lin's sick parents in Goose Village.
 Lin feels no love for her, and once he meets Manna Wu, a nurse at the hospital, he falls in love with her and feels that he must divorce his wife.
 Year after year, Lin tries to divorce the woman he is embarrassed to be married to, and every year when he comes home for a few days during the holidays, he goes with her to the courthouse.
 Shuyu agrees to the divorce but each time a hiccup crops up at the last moment.
 Meanwhile, Manna is frustrated that she cannot be Lin's official wife.
 Though she endures for the sake of Lin, Manna receives unwanted attention for remaining unmarried, particularly by male coworkers who sexually harass her.

-Lin finally succeeds in divorcing Shuyu due to a law that states that if a man and wife have been separate for 18 years, the man can divorce her without her consent.
+Lin finally succeeds in divorcing Shuyu due to a law that states that if a man and wife have been separated for 18 years, the man can divorce her without her consent.
 Once he lives with Manna, however, he feels unhappy with her as well, despite expecting that he will love her since they had chosen each other.
 After the divorce, Shuyu and their daughter move to Muji City as well.
 Shortly after Manna gives birth to twin sons, Lin is devastated to learn that her heart is failing and he will be left to raise his children alone.
 After a heated argument with Manna, Lin reflects on the foolishness of waiting for something that ultimately failed to assuage his discontent.

 During this time, he realizes too late how much he relied on and failed to appreciate Shuyu's devotion to him.
 He goes to Shuyu, asking her to forgive him, to wait, and help him raise his children after Manna dies.
 Lin's visit fills Shuyu with joy, and when Hua goes over to visit Manna and the twins, she tells Lin that they will always be waiting for him.